sureshkvl/stormflash/README.md

 -----------------

     Verb	URI	        		                 Description
-    POST	/services/service-id/openvpn/users	 Add user into client-config-directory
+    POST	/modules/module-id/openvpn/users	 Add user into client-config-directory

-On success it returns JSON data with the service-id, service Name, config success.
+On success it returns JSON data with the module-id, module Name, config success.

 **Example Request and Response**